UVic-CompPhys/PHYS515/README.md

 Parallel_computing.md | Parallel computing notes and instructions how to access the ppmstar.org virtual research platform Spectra.md | Notes on spectra
 Parallel_code_examples | Directory with various examples and templates for parallel computing with Python and Fortran, covering MPI, OpenMP and Python `multiprocessing`
+Parallel_computing_HW1.md | Homework 1 covering weak and strong scaling
-Moments_statistics.md | Notes on moments and hpothesis testing Distribution_testing.ipynb | Experiments with hypothesis testing Mollweide_HW1.ipynb | Examples and homework 1
+Moments_statistics.md | Notes on moments and hpothesis testing Distribution_testing.ipynb | Experiments with hypothesis testing Mollweide_HW2.ipynb | Examples and homework 2
+Spectra.md | Revision of spatial and temporal spectra Spectra_HW3.ipynb | Notebook to demonstrate

 ## Outline of the module